Solutions

 Gene Therapies

-Gene therapies attempt to treat Systemic Sclerosis by modifying or silencing genes linked to the disease progression, such as using antisense oligonucleotides targeting TGF-beta mRNA.
-These therapies are mostly experimental but show potential for future therapy possibilities.
+Attempts have been made to address Systemic Sclerosis through Gene Therapies by modifying or silencing genes that drive disease progression, such as implementing antisense oligonucleotides against the TGF-beta mRNA.
+These are mainly clinical trials, but they do present opportunities for therapy in the future.

 Our Services